Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 Scoring and Results

 You will be notified by email that your results are available via your UAT-UK account.
-This will be approximately six weeks after your test date.
+This will be approximately four weeks after your test date.

-Only universities on your UCAS application, that are official users of the ESAT or TMUA will have access to your results.
+Only universities on your UCAS application, that are official users of the ESAT, TARA or TMUA will have access to your results.
 Results are released automatically to each participating university.
+You cannot choose which institutions see your score.

 Test Day